-Rae André specializes in developing climate leaders.
-She advocates strong sustainability approaches based on the principles that growth is finite, natural capital is priceless, and human progress must be measured in terms of both economics and the quality of life.
-Today she brings her expertise in teaching climate leadership to educators in a broad range of academic and professional settings.
+Rae André is a sustainability educator and environmental activist who focuses on working with emerging climate leaders.
+She consults on how to teach sustainability leadership based on the principles that growth is finite, natural capital is priceless, and human progress must be measured in terms of both economics and the quality of life.

-Dr. André is the recipient of the Fritz Roethlisberger Memorial Award for the Best Paper in the Journal of Management Education.
-She is a recipient of the Peter J. Frost Mentoring Award (2017) and the Susan B. Herman Distinguished Service Award (2014) of the Management and Organizational Behavior Teaching Society, where she served as president from 2010 to 2013.
+She received the 2011 Fritz Roethlisberger Memorial Award for the Best Paper in the Journal of Management Education for an article on group leadership.
+She is also the recipient of the Peter J. Frost Mentoring Award (2017) and the Susan B. Herman Distinguished Service Award (2014) of the Management and Organizational Behavior Teaching Society.
+She served that Society as president from 2010 to 2013.

 Dr. Andre received a Ph.D. in Organizational Psychology from The University of Michigan, an M.A. in Film Studies from The University of California at Los Angeles, and a B.A.
 (Cum Laude) in English from Cornell University.

-Her articles have been published in such journals as Business Horizons, The Non-Profit Quarterly, Journal of Business Ethics, the Journal of Management Education, Economic Development Quarterly, The New York Times, the Journal of Small Business Management, and Management International Review.
+Her articles have been published in Business Horizons, Harvard Business Review Case Studies, The Non-Profit Quarterly, the Journal of Business Ethics, the Journal of Management Education, Economic Development Quarterly, The New York Times, the Journal of Small Business Management, and Management International Review.

-She is a member of the Academy of Management, the Authors Guild, the Management and Organizational Behavior Teaching Society, and ShHair (Save Our Historic Hanscom Area Resources).
-She is a life member of the Appalachian Mountain Club and the Sierra Club, and a member of the Council of 1000 of the Natural Resources Defense Council.
+Dr. André is a member of the Academy of Management, the Authors Guild, the Management and Organizational Behavior Teaching Society, and ShHair (Save Our Historic Hanscom Area Resources).
+She is a life member of the Appalachian Mountain Club and the Sierra Club, and a supporter of the Natural Resources Defense Council.

 She has held professional positions at IBM, General Motors, and MCA, Inc., and has been a visiting professor on the Semester at Sea voyage; L'Ecole Superiere du Commerce, Reims, France; the University of Waikato, New Zealand; and the Ulster University in Belfast, Northern Ireland.